-Career Success Groups with speakers are networking meetings where you get to introduce yourself and state what you are looking for and what your target companies are in addition to learning from a career expert on a topic of interest.
+Speaker Meetings are networking meetings where you get to introduce yourself and state what you are looking for and what your target companies are in addition to learning from a career expert on a topic of interest.
 The topic could be related to career transition for jobseekers or career management for employed or self-employed individuals.

 Hands-on workshops and seminars on career education topics are available for working adults who have a desire to learn as a life-long learner.
 Topics are presented by subject matter experts related to career transition for job seekers and career management for employed or self-employed, solopreneurs, or small business owners.

 Interviewing Techniques seminar and follow up one on one mock interviews provided by one of our most-esteemed and most appreciated volunteers, Leslie Segarnick, otherwise known as The Interview Doctor.